sakthi5006/SparkConfAndDebugging/README.md

 # SPECIFICATIONS

-+ for sparkSubmit, sparkScalaShell there are some predefined statically written variables that you cannot change via cli.
+For sparkDebug there are some predefined statically written variables that you cannot change via cli.
 This has been made to ease testing as multiple runs of same application are usually done.
+**Examples**
++ applicationWithParameters=
+    + applicationWithParameters="--class org.apache.spark.examples.SparkPi     /opt/spark/examples/jars/spark-examples_2.11-2.4.0.jar 10"
+    + applicationWithParameters=
++ sparkAPI=
+    + sparkAPI="pyspark"
+    + sparkAPI="spark-submit"
+    + sparkAPI="spark-shell"